Last updated in September 2018

-Russia’s annexation of Crimea in contravention of international law and its actions in eastern Ukraine and in Syria overshadow German-Russian relations as well as Russia’s relations with the European Union and other Western partners.
+Russia’s annexation of Crimea in contravention of international law and its actions in eastern Ukraine and in Syria, Russian behaviour in connection with the nerve gas attack on Sergei and Yulia Skripal in Salisbury in March 2018, cyber attacks in Germany attributed to Russian sources and the Russian stance with regard to the Assad regime using chemical weapons in Syria overshadow German-Russian relations as well as Russia’s relations with the European Union and other Western partners.
 In response to Russia’s actions in Ukraine, the EU has imposed incremental sanctions on the country (asset freezes and travel bans on individuals and companies as well as sectoral economic and financial sanctions).
 On the initiative of Germany, the EU tightened sanctions further in early August 2017 after four gas turbines were transported to Crimea in breach of contract with Siemens.
+Reacting to the Skripal case, the Federal Government, following consultation with partner countries in the EU and NATO declared four Russian diplomats as persona non grata requiring them to leave Germany.
 At the same time, the German Government has repeatedly made it clear that the door to a dialogue with Russia remains open and that it actively and emphatically supports efforts to resolve the conflict in eastern Ukraine.
-Germany and France in particular have, at the most senior level in the form of the Normandy format, pressed for observance of the September 2014 Minsk agreements.
-At a summit attended by Germany, France, Russia and Ukraine in Minsk on 12 February 2015, a package of measures for the implementation of the Minsk agreements was adopted.
+Germany and France in particular are, at the most senior level in the form of the Normandy format, pressing for observance of the September 2014 Minsk agreements and the catalogue of measures designed to implement it agreed on 12 February 2015.
+Despite tension in relations with Russia, the joint German-Russian years focusing on a particular theme are creating positive momentum in bilateral relations between the two countries.

 As a result of the low price of oil, its insufficiently diverse economy and the effect of Western economic sanctions, Russia has faced an economic crisis in recent years to which it has responded with a policy of localisation and import substitutions.
 The renewed increase in oil prices since autumn 2016 has lessened Russia’s economic downturn.
 Russian GDP resumed modest growth in 2017.

 Bilateral trade between the two countries declined by approximately 40 percent between 2013 and 2016.
 As a result of the economic crisis, German exports to Russia dropped by 26 percent in 2015 compared with the previous year to 21.8 billion euros.
-In the first six months of 2017, the volume of bilateral trade increased by approximately 30 percent compared with the same period in 2016.
+In 2017, bilateral trade recovered considerably, its volume increasing by approximately 20 percent; in 2018 the growth in bilateral trade slowed.
 Russia’s main exports to Germany are raw materials, in particular oil and natural gas, as well as metal goods and petrochemical products.
 Germany’s main exports to Russia are mechanical engineering products, motor vehicles and vehicle parts, chemical products, food and agricultural produce.

 Despite the crisis, some 5000 companies with German equity participation remain active in Russia.
-Many companies have stayed in the market in the hope of recouping the losses they made due to the crisis.
-Since 2016, there have been signs of a slight upturn in German-Russian trade relations.
 German direct investment in Russia showed a positive balance in 2017.
 Many regions in Russia, for example the Republic of Tatarstan and the Kaluga Region, are actively seeking to attract foreign investment.
 Incentives are being offered, ranging from the creation of industrial parks and special economic zones, the provision of land, buildings, transport infrastructure and connections to customs and tax concessions and cutting red tape.
-German companies are concerned about the political climate in Russia, the country’s economic development and protectionist tendencies that continue despite Russia’s accession to the World Trade Organization and that, given Russia’s localisation policy, negatively influence foreign companies.
+Although Russia remains a market with vast potential given its wealth of resources, the lack of reforms remains a major stumbling block for Russia’s economy.
+Furthermore, Russia’s policy of localisation and import substitution makes access to the Russian market for foreign companies dependent on comprehensive relocation of production facilities to Russia.
+This creates risks and uncertainties which make it more difficult to do business in the country.

 Quite apart from this, doing business in Russia requires circumspection and careful consultation on account of the country’s many idiosyncrasies.
 Customs clearance, certification and administrative procedures often still prove difficult.